 In DDH, the socket of the hip is too shallow and the femoral head is not held tightly in place, so the hip joint is loose.
 In severe cases, the femur can come out of the socket (dislocate).

 DDH may affect 1 or both hips, but it's more common in the left hip.
-It's also more common in girls and firstborn children.
+It's also more common in:

 Without early treatment, DDH may lead to:

 With early diagnosis and treatment, children are less likely to need surgery, and more likely to develop normally.

 Your baby's hips will be checked as part of the newborn physical screening examination within 72 hours of being born, and again at 6 to 8 weeks of age.

 The examination involves gently moving your baby's hip joints to check if there are any problems.
 It should not cause them any discomfort.

 If a doctor, midwife or nurse thinks your baby's hip feels unstable, they should have an ultrasound scan of their hip between 4 and 6 weeks old.